openafsfoundation/openafsfoundation.org/about/board/index.md

 Roman can be reached at <rmitz@cmu.edu>.

-### E. Margarete Ziemer (09/2012 - present) ###
+### Elisabeth Margarete Ziemer (09/2012 - present) ###

-E. Margarete Ziemer, Ph.D., is co-founder and CEO of Sine Nomine Associates, a vendor-neutral research and engineering consultancy dedicated to objectively identifying and implementing the best solution for each client.
-Dr. Ziemer, a resident of former East Germany for twenty-five years, brings extensive international and academic experience.
+Elisabeth Margarete Ziemer, Ph.D., (who prefers to go by her middle name, "Margarete") is co-founder and CEO of Sine Nomine Associates, a vendor-neutral research and engineering consultancy dedicated to objectively identifying and implementing the best solution for each client.
+Margarete, a resident of former East Germany for twenty-five years, brings extensive international and academic experience.
 In addition to receiving three master’s degrees and winning prestigious scholarships by organizations such as the World